aredn/aredn/SUPPORTED_DEVICES.md

 * *stable* - this image has been tested on hardware.
 There may still be bugs.

 **Status**
-* *released* - this image is in a production release of the AREDN firmware.
+* *released* - this image is in a production release of the AREDN® firmware.
 * *nightly* - this device is newly supported in the nightly builds (since the last production release).
 * *sunset* - this device is supported but no longer recommended.
 Support will be deprecated in the future.
 * *brick* - this image has been tested and found to brick your hardware.
 Avoid for now.